 Crampons come in many varieties, from flexible to rigid, which vary according to the level of technicality required of them.
 Make sure the crampons you like are compatible with your particular boot.

-Nothing beats trying on a pair of boots in person to determine its fit.
-Because all our feet are different, it’s important to go with a pair that feels like it was made for you.
+Nothing beats trying on a pair of boots in person to determine their fit.
+Because all our feet are different, it’s important to go with a pair that feels like they were made for you.
 For those with wide feet, pay special attention to a boot’s narrowness: if your toes feel squished together, move on.

 Winter hikers and thru-hikers should consider sizing slightly up.
 For the former, you’ll need the extra space for a thicker sock.
 For the latter, your feet will most certainly swell on the trail from so much hiking.
 On the other hand, you don’t want a hiking boot or shoe that feels too loose, either—this is a guaranteed road to blister-city.